 - We follow the National Curriculum in all year groups from 1 – 6 and EYFS Development Matters for Early Years.

-- The curriculum is organised around three key strands – information technology, digital literacy and computer science; it is exciting and reflects the prevalence of technology in everyday life;
+- The curriculum is organised around three key strands – information technology, digital literacy and computer science; it reflects the prevalence of technology in everyday life;

 - A carefully planned whole school curriculum promotes progression of computing knowledge and skills and is linked to the Teach Computing’s Scheme of Work.

-- We engage with the National Online Safety programme to support our teaching and learning, including using it to underpin the digital literacy and e-safety aspects of learning;
+- We engage with the Project Evolve programme to support our teaching and learning, including using it to underpin the digital literacy and e-safety aspects of learning;

 - We use a variety of resources including BBC Micro:bits, Lego Wedo, iPads, Chromebooks and Beebots, as well as a range of learning opportunities in order to promote a breadth of learning, ensure progression and provide the children with the experience of diverse technologies;